 The Early Career Framework sets out an entitlement of support for all Early Career Teachers (ECTs) and underpins a new entitlement for 2 years of professional development designed to support new teachers in developing their practice at the start of their careers.
 It sets out what early career teachers are entitled “to learn about” and “learn how to do” when in their first years of teaching.
-Following the early roll out across regions of the UK in 2020-21, this entitlement becomes statutory for all early career teachers from September 2021.
+Following the early roll out across regions of the UK in 2020-21, this entitlement became statutory for all early career teachers from September 2021.

 DfE Policy, guidance and materials

 All of the official DfE’s documents, resources and guidance can all be found on their website.
 These include the Early Career Framework itself, an overview of the reforms around the Early Career Framework, and, crucially, details of changes to statutory induction that will apply from September 2021.

-From September 2021, statutory induction arrangements are changing.
-These new arrangements will replace current induction requirements.
+From September 2021, statutory induction arrangements changed.
+These new arrangements replaced previous induction requirements.
 The term ‘Early Career Teacher’ is now being used where previously we might refer to a ‘Newly Qualified Teacher’.

-The role of the Appropriate Body will be extended to also include checking the provision offered by schools to ensure that early career teachers are receiving support based on the Early Career Framework.
-Alongside Local Authorities, teaching school hubs will now also be providing the Appropriate Body service to schools.
+The role of the Appropriate Body has been extended to also include checking the provision offered by schools to ensure that early career teachers are receiving support based on the Early Career Framework.
+Alongside Local Authorities, teaching school hubs can also provide the Appropriate Body service to schools.
 Schools can choose who they use as their Appropriate Body.